nytamin/spacemouse/README.md

 const { SpaceMouseWatcher } = require('spacemouse-node')

 /*
-	This example connects to any conncted SpaceMouse devices and logs whenever a button is pressed or analog thing is moved */
+	This example connects to any connected SpaceMouse devices and logs whenever a button is pressed or analog thing is moved */